Swimming instructor and surfboard-riding pioneer Isabel Letham is often called "the mother of Australian surfing." This is her life story.

 The Australian female surfer, who eventually became a US citizen, tried to make it to Hollywood but never quite got any opportunity.

-In 1929, she returned to Sydney permanently, wrote articles about the art of swimming, and introduced water ballet Downunder.
+In 1929, she returned to Sydney permanently, wrote articles about the art of swimming, and introduced the water ballet Downunder.

 Isabel Letham's influence in boosting the popularity of surfing, getting women into swimming, and promoting up-to-date life-saving methods goes way beyond the impact and fame of riding a historic wave with Duke Kahanamoku.